owkin/GrAIdient/Docs/Concepts/MODEL.md

 layerB1 -> layerB2 -> ... -> layerB42 \
 layerC1 -> layerC2 -> ... -> layerC42

-where \
+where: \
 layerA1.id == 0, layerA2.id == 1, ... layerA42 == 41 \
 layerB1.id == 0, layerB2.id == 1, ... layerB42 == 41 \
 layerC1.id == 0, layerC2.id == 1, ... layerC42 == 41

-The `id` serves as a way to find the links between the layers.
+The `id` serves as a way to match the links between the layers.
 One could have stored the direct links `layerPrev` instead of the `id` but then we would have issues to serialize and deserialize the model.